nikunjramani/flutter_boilerplate/README.md

 flutter pub run rename_app_plus:main all="New App Name"
 ```

-This two commands will update app name and packages name of the project
+Executing this two command will update the app name and packages name across all platforms, including Android, iOS, Web, Windows, Linux, and macOS.

 Go to project root and execute the following command in terminal to get the required dependencies and generate languages, freezed, flutter gen:

 ```cmd